erick-molli/MOLLINEDO-MADA-project/products/README.md

 Under the `supplement` folder inside `manuscript`, it is located the Quarto document that produces the Supplementary analysis document.
 The Supplementary Material document is located as a Word file named `Supplementary`.

-There is also a `slides` folder that will contain the code needed to create slides for a presentation.